 Our Mission is to offer a path of wisdom and compassion to the people of Santa Barbara through the study and practice of Kadampa Buddhism.

 Mahakankala Buddhist Center is a spiritual community dedicated to helping people develop inner peace, a happy mind, and a meaningful life through the practice of meditation.
-The Center was founded in 1995 by Venerable Geshe Kelsang Gyatso while he was doing a writing retreat in Santa Barbara.
+The Center was founded in 1995 by Venerable Geshe Kelsang Gyatso Rinpoche while he was doing a writing retreat in Santa Barbara.
 Upon opening the Center, Geshe-la explained the meaning of Mahakankala:

-“The name ‘Mahakankala’ is a Sanksrit name.
+“The name ‘Mahakankala’ is a Sankskrit name.
 ‘Maha’ means ‘great’ and Kankala has many meanings, but its principal meaning is ‘compassion’.
 Therefore, the real meaning of ‘Mahakankala’ is ‘Bodhisattva’.
 This indicates that many people at this Center will develop great compassion and become true Bodhisattvas.”

 -Geshe Kelsang Gyatso, December 1995, Santa Barbara